 Table 5-3.
-Sample release by wave and mailing dates (continued)
+ABS Sample release by wave and mailing dates (continued)

-Source: UCLA Center for Health Policy Research, 2021-2022 California Health Interview Survey.
+Source: UCLA Center for Health Policy Research, 2023 California Health Interview Survey.

-In 2021-2022, the sequence of mailings consisted of an initial invitation letter, a sealed postcard reminder, a second reminder letter, and a sealed postcard final reminder.
+In 2023, the sequence of mailings consisted of an initial invitation letter, a sealed postcard reminder, a second reminder letter, a sealed postcard reminder.
+If applicable, a final (5th) mailing consisted of a sealed postcard reminder.
 Examples of all mailings can be found in Appendix A.

-The mailings varied based on the predominant language presented as determined by the results of the sample modeling (described in CHIS 2021-2022 Methodology Series: Report 1 - Section 2.2).
+The mailings varied based on the predominant language presented as determined by the results of the sample modeling (described in CHIS 2023 Methodology Series: Report 1 - Section 2.2).
 Sample that was modeled as either Korean, Vietnamese, or Other Asian identification was sent an Asian Dominant mailing, those identified as a Hispanic or Spanish speaking household received the Spanish Dominant, and all others received the English Dominant mailings.
-The three language conditions and sample sizes our outlined in Table 5-4.
+The three language conditions and sample sizes are outlined in Table 5-4.

 Table 5-4.
-Main CHIS 2021-2022 main sample size by language mailing conditions
+Sample size by language mailing conditions

 Initial Sample Size

-English 315,736
+English 148,559

-Spanish Dominant 230,803
+Spanish Dominant 127,765

-Asian Dominant 86,131
+Asian Dominant 45,577

-Source: UCLA Center for Health Policy Research, 2021-2022 California Health Interview Survey.
+Source: UCLA Center for Health Policy Research, 2023 California Health Interview Survey.

 The first mailing contained the initial invitation letter, a \$2 pre-incentive, and a Frequently Asked Questions (FAQ) sheet.
+A windowed envelope was used that would ensure the pre-incentive was visible.
 The letter prominently featured who should complete the survey, the survey URL and a secure access code unique to the household.
 In addition, a toll-free number was offered for those who wished to complete the survey by phone.

 For those in the Spanish dominant language condition, the letters and FAQs were printed on an 11 by 17 sheet and folded as a booklet.
 In addition, the materials were printed and folded in a way so that the Spanish language materials would be displayed first upon opening the envelope.
 The envelopes also prominently featured Spanish on the front exterior, with the text reading, "Your health and opinion matter.
 Respond today."
 The initial contact also included multilingual letters in Chinese, Vietnamese, Korean, and Tagalog with instructions on how to complete the survey over the phone if needed.
 For those in the Asian dominant condition, all six languages are featured on the back envelope due to space limitation on the front side of the envelope, with the text reading, "Your health and opinion matter.
+Respond today."